-We’ve raved about how virtual assistants are extremely efficient and at the same time provides you with a cost-effective option.
-As with everything, virtual assistants aren’t created equal.
+We’ve raved about how agents are extremely efficient and at the same time provides you with a cost-effective option.
+As with everything, agents aren’t created equal.
 Some are fresh graduates while others might be in the business for a long time.

-This is the great thing about finding a virtual assistant: you get to choose from a multitude of people with drastically varying experiences and skills, along with different potentials of growth.
-This is where you, as an employer, should choose what kind of virtual assistants you need.
+This is the great thing about finding an agent: you get to choose from a multitude of people with drastically varying experiences and skills, along with different potentials of growth.
+This is where you, as an employer, should choose what kind of agents you need.

 Do you want someone who’s a greenhorn but has an extremely high ceiling or a veteran but has little to no room for growth.

 Each has their own strengths and weaknesses.
-To help you decide what type of VA you’re looking for, answer these questions:
+To help you decide what type of agent you’re looking for, answer these questions:

-1. What salary range are you willing to pay for your starting VA?
+1. What salary range are you willing to pay for your starting agent?

-2. Are you willing to train your VA?
+2. Are you willing to train your agent?

 3. Are your tasks specific or general?